Fathir-shishir/donto-clint/README.md

  ➢ it's a review site with React library. <br />
  ➢ In the DashBoard section, some chart is showed. <br />
- ➢ Rechat library is used to show Chart.
+ ➢ Rechat library is used to show Chart.<br />
  ➢ Vanilla CSS is used to style this website.